Philadelphia Eagles street posters endorsing Kamala Harris are "counterfeit political ads," team says

 The link takes you to an Eagles voting webpage that shows past Pennsylvania and New Jersey primary election voting deadlines from the spring.
 It also provides helpful links for first-time voters, polling locations, and guidelines on voting registration and requesting a ballot.

-But the Philadelphia Eagles are saying they didn't cosign Tseng's creation, calling the street art, "counterfeit political ads" that they're working to remove.
+But the Philadelphia Eagles are saying they didn't cosign the creation, calling the street art, "counterfeit political ads" that they're working to remove.

+Matt Cassidy, who works with Philadelphia's Office of Transportation and Infrastructure Systems, told CBS News Philadelphia the city is looking at this as a vandalism incident.
+The city is working closely with the ad company, Intersection, to have the ads taken down by Tuesday since they were illegally posted.

 In an interview with Street Art News, Tseng previously said he likes to use brands and advertising to communicate societal issues with the hope of bringing attention to them in our day-to-day lives.